 La prospettiva della tecnologia Yigu

 Alla tecnologia Yigu, we believe CNC machining time management is about balancing accuracy and efficiency.
-For clients across automotive and aerospace, we start with a data-driven approach: our historical database of 5,000+ parts lets us apply precise correction coefficients (PER ESEMPIO., ×2.8 for titanium alloy right-angle parts) to avoid overestimating time.
-We also optimize toolpaths with UG/NX’s residual blank function, cutting empty strokes by 25%, and use carbide tools with high-pressure cooling to boost feed rates by 30% per parti di alluminio.
+For clients across automotive and aerospace, we start with a data-driven approach: our historical database of 5,000+ parts lets us apply precise correction coefficients (per esempio., ×2.8 for titanium alloy right-angle parts) to avoid overestimating time.
+We also optimize toolpaths with UG/NX’s residual blank function, cutting empty strokes by 25%, and use carbide tools with high-pressure cooling to boost feed rates by 30% per parti in alluminio.
 For batch production, we’ve deployed 2-station combination machines that cut cycle time by 45% without compromising precision.
-Alla fine, the goal isn’t just faster machining—it’s predictable, cost-effective timeframes that keep projects on track.
+Ultimately, the goal isn’t just faster machining—it’s predictable, cost-effective timeframes that keep projects on track.

 Domande frequenti